w3f/Grants-Program/applications/societal_saas_pricing.md

 ## Future Plans

-Societal plans to launch its own parachain and be the go to DAO Creation and Mangament platofrm for Polkadot and all of web3.
-We believe that this subscription pricing system will be a great onramp of DAOs from other ecosystems into Polkadot, as the organization members do not have to purchase the Societal token to participate in on-chain transactions.
-This will reduce the barrier for these DAOs to use a governace scaling solution for their organization, such as Societal.
+Societal plans to launch its own parachain and be the go-to DAO Creation and Management platform for Polkadot and all of web3.
+We believe that this subscription pricing system will be a great on-ramp of DAOs from other ecosystems into Polkadot, as the organization members do not have to purchase the Societal token to participate in on-chain transactions.
+This will reduce the barrier for these DAOs to use a governance scaling solution for their organization, such as Societal.
 This subscription payment system can also be used by many substrate chains to reduce this barrier adoption as well.

 ## Additional Information :heavy_plus_sign: